Gas vapor eyed as factor in West Virginia oil train fireball

 In the past twelve months, API and the North Dakota Petroleum Council have argued that the dangers of vapor pressure are exaggerated, citing self-funded studies that indicate vapor pressure readings are safe.

-Starting in April, North Dakota oil producers will have to tame vapor pressure dangers as part of a statewide plan to reduce dangers on the tracks.

-But there is no national standard to control the risk of dangerous gas in oil train cargo.

-The Transportation Department declined to govern vapor pressure in a national oil train safety plan conceived last summer.
-That plan is now with the White House for final review.
+The Transportation Department did not call for regulations governing the presence of gas vapors in a national oil train safety plan it drafted last summer and is now with the White House for review.

 The question of whether gas vapors make oil shipments more prone to detonate has been kept on the margins of the U.S. debate over transporting oil by rail.